Perth Royal Show: History

 In 2015, the show was attended by 353,000 people, down from 410,000 in 2014.
 311,000 attended in 2016, while exhibitors cited 2017's show as "one of the worst years they have experienced" in terms of attendance.
 The drop in attendance during this period, mostly attributed to poor weather, led to some suggestions to move the show to a different time of the year or a new venue.
 The WA government's withdrawal of a subsidy that provided free tickets to children under 12 years of age also impacted attendance.

 In 2020, the show, initially scheduled to start on 26 September 2020, was cancelled due to the COVID-19 pandemic in Western Australia as "implementing an appropriate COVID-19 safe plan for this year's show was not possible".
 The cancellation cost RASWA more than $2 million.

 In 2021, the show returned, opening on 25 September 2021.
 The WA government contributed $4 million to help RASWA recover financially from the 2020 cancellation and to help stage a COVID-safe event.
 A walk-in COVID-19 vaccination clinic also operated on-site during the course of the show.
 The 2021 show implemented a daily 60,000 attendee cap; partially because of this the show sold out for the first time in its history on opening day.

 Following years of lower-than-expected crowd numbers and disruption from the COVID-19 pandemic, the 2024 Perth Royal Show set the best attendance numbers in a decade.
 The show, which saw free tickets for children under the age of 15 and discounted tickets for adults offered, attracted almost 440,000 attendees across eight days.
 Conversely, the 2025 show resulted in the lowest attendance in 10 years, around 300,000 patrons, which was blamed on high ticket prices for adults and two days of poor weather.

+In late 2025, a bill was tabled in the Parliament of Western Australia that proposed adding a new public holiday called "Show Day" which would be appointed by proclamation to coincide with the first Monday of the spring school holidays, in line with the Perth Royal Show; if the legislation passes the new holiday will not come into effect until 2028.